joemiller/kubits/README.md

 ### macOS:

-Because this is a private github repo, we need to use the brew-tap form: `brew tap user/repo URL` where `URL` is the ssh URL to this repo.
+Because this is a private github repo, we need to use the brew-tap form `brew tap user/repo URL` where `URL` is the ssh URL to this repo:

     $ brew tap pantheon-systems/kubits git@github.com:pantheon-systems/kubits.git
     $ brew install pantheon-systems/kubits/kubits